evanshortiss/node-cron-master/README.md

 ## Features

-* Prevents a two versions of a CronJob running concurrently.
+* Prevents a the same CronJob running more than once concurrently.
 * Provides a structured way to create a manage jobs.
-* Enables jobs to emit and receive events, also provides some default events.
+* Enables jobs to emit and receive events, also provides useful default events.
-* Automatically computes time taken by each CronMasterJob.
+* Automatically computes time taken by each CronJob to complete.
-* Provides error, and/or result from each job via event.
+* Provides error, and/or result from each job via an event and/or callback.

 ## Install